ladybug-tools/spider-covid-19-viz-3d/README.md

 <summary>Concept</summary>

 * View the data from John Hopkins University [GitHub repository]( https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data ) in 3D
-* Entry-level code anyboy can play with
+* Entry-level code anybody can play with
 * Displays in seconds on any device